 After the cruise, let the wind blow through your hair on a Friendly Beaches wander.
 Don’t be surprised if you’re the only one on the beach aside from a local with a fishing rod.
 Windswept and open, empty and raw, this is the east coast’s version of friendly.

 After your saunter, visit Gala Estate in Cranbrook.
 There’s a curious backstory at Gala, well worth pondering over their fine 2013 Constable Amos pinot noir.
 The estate dates back to 1821 when Scotsman James Amos was granted land and now, seven generations on, the family continues to farm his land.

 Tonight, settle in to a Spa Cabin or brand new Coastal Pavillion at Freycinet Lodge and enjoy a Tasmanian Food and Wine experience – a dreamy virtual taster through the region without leaving the warmth of the log fire.
 Or if it’s serious luxury you’re after, check-in to Saffire Freycinet.
 Lie in bed and take in the stunning views of the surrounding water and bush, or soak in the tub with a glass of bubbles.

 Coles Bay to Bay of Fires or Hobart

 Before you leave Freycinet, pull over for fresh seafood at Freycinet Marine Farm.
-Oysters and mussels are harvested daily at the farm along with abalone, rock lobster, sea urchins, scallops and other salty goodies harvested by nearby fishermen.
+Oysters and mussels are harvested daily at the farm along with abalone, rock lobster, sea urchins, scallops and other goodies harvested by nearby fishermen.